tincerti/corruption_meta/code/README.txt

 Required Software: Stata (Version 14 or Above), R (3.6.1 or Above).
 Additional required software packages and libraries are specified in the replication code.

 Overview: These files replicate all analyses in Trevor Incerti, “Corruption information and vote share: A meta-analysis and lessons for experimental design.”
-To replicate all analyses and figures, download all data files to a folder entitled “~/data”, create a second folder entitled “~/figs” in the same directory, and run all code files in order.
+To replicate all analyses and figures, download all data files to a folder entitled “~/data”, create a second folder entitled “~/figs” in the same directory, and run all code files in numerical order.

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 %%%%%%%%%%%%%%%%%%%%%%%%%%%% File Structure %%%%%%%%%%%%%%%%%%%%%%%%%%%%